 - I-M1.
 The NYISO shall document, maintain, and publish requirements for Con Edison to develop procedures for operating its system in accordance with I-R1, I-R3, and I-R4, including notification of the NYISO when actions are taken in accordance with these local reliability rules, and the reasons thereof.
 The NYISO shall review and approve Con Edison procedures and required studies, including any updates to such procedures and studies. - I-M2.
-The NYISO shall document, maintain, and publish requirements for LIPA to develop procedures for operating its system in accordance I-R3, including notification of the NYISO when action is taken in accordance with this local reliability rule, and the reasons thereof.
-The NYISO shall review and approve LIPA procedures and required studies, including any updates to such procedures and studies. - I-M3.
-The NYISO shall have in place procedures to ensure that sufficient ten (10) minute reserves are maintained in the NYC zone in accordance with I-R2. - I-M4.
-The NYISO shall apply I-R1 through I-R4 in: - a. the assessment of future transmission capability and analysis of transmission adequacy and security. - b. the establishment of operating limits, assessment of operating adequacy, and operation on the NYS Bulk Power System. - I-M5.
-Con Edison shall have in place procedures for operating its system in accordance with I-R1, I-R3, and I-R4 and NYISO requirements (see I-M1).
-These procedures must include notification to the NYISO when actions are taken in accordance with these local reliability rules, and the reasons thereof.
+The NYISO shall document, maintain, and publish requirements for LIPA to develop procedures for operating its system in accordance I-R5, including notification of the NYISO when action is taken in accordance with this local reliability rule, and the reasons thereof.
+The NYISO shall review and approve LIPA procedures and required studies, including any updates to such procedures and studies.

-I. LOCAL RELIABILITY RULES (CONT
+I. LOCAL RELIABILITY RULES (CONT'D.)